-In short, no, Indian students on a standard student visa in Cyprus cannot bring their spouse on a dependent visa.
+Indian students holding a student residence permit in Cyprus cannot automatically sponsor their spouse or children under a dependent or family visa category.

 Why Doesn’t Cyprus Allow Dependent Visas for Students?